Cats can be cuddly companions. They are great pets: clean, economical and low-maintenance.

 If you know the owner of a nuisance cat, the best approach is to first have a conversation.
 We encourage you to first approach the cat owner in a friendly manner.
 Explain what impact their cat is having on your property or environment.

 Need help?
 Our Council Community Safety Officers can support you with advice and information to approach a neighbour.
 Call us on 8408 1111.

 Any person may humanely trap a cat on property that they own.

 If an identified cat is trapped, it must be released as required under the Dog and Cat Management Act 1995.

 If an unidentified cat is trapped, it may be released or delivered to the Animal Welfare League.
 They will make a decision as to whether to keep the cat to rehome it, or euthanase it humanely.

 Trapped cats cannot be kept in cages in inclement weather conditions, for any period of time without water and shelter from the weather.
-To do so constitutes an offence of animal cruelty under the Prevention of Cruelty to Animals Act 1985.
+To do so constitutes an offence of animal cruelty under the Animal Welfare Act 1985.

 For any reports of animal cruelty please contact the RSPCA on 1300 477 722.